Hive-Academy/roocode-generator/templates/system-prompts/system-prompt-code.md

 2. **Create commit**:

    - Stage all modified files
-   - Create a commit with a descriptive message following this format:
+   - Create a commit with a condensed message following this format:

      ```
      feat(subtask-#): implement [specific subtask name]